cekbote/dsp-lab/Lab-05/Readme.md

 **Aim:**

-1. To filter out the Repiratory Signal as well as the PPG Signal from a combination of them both.
+1. To filter out the Repiratory Signal as well as the PPG Signal from a combination of the both of them.
 2. To find the respiration rate using the FFT.

 Via